Genivia/ugrep/README.md

                   rated list of ANSI SGR parameters.
 COLORS selectively overrides the colors specified by the GREP_COLORS environment variable.

            --cpp  Output  file  matches  in  C++.
-See also option --format.
+See  also  the --format and -u options.

            --csv  Output file matches in CSV.
-When option -H, -n, -k, or -b is used additional CSV values are output.
-See also  option  --for- mat.
+When option -H, -n, -k,  or  -b  is used additional values are output.
+See also the --format and -u options.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
 By  default,  ACTION  is `skip', which means that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
 If ACTION is `skip', silently skip directories.
 If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
 This is equivalent to the  -r  option.
                   If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'),  to  specify  a pattern after option -f or after the FILE arguments.

            --exclude=GLOB
                   Skip files whose name matches GLOB using wildcard matching, same as -g !GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and
                   \ to quote a wildcard or backslash  character  literally.
-If GLOB contains /, full pathnames are matched.
+When GLOB  contains  a  `/',  full  pathnames are matched.
 Otherwise basenames are matched.
-Note  that  --exclude  patterns  take  priority  over --include patterns.
+Note that --exclude patterns take prior- ity over --include patterns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive searches.
+GLOB can use **, *, ?, and [...] as wildcards, and  \
-If GLOB contains /, full pathnames are matched.
-Oth- erwise basenames are matched.
+                  to quote a wildcard or backslash character literally.
+When GLOB contains a `/', full pathnames are matched.
+Otherwise basenames are  matched.
 Note  that  --exclude-dir patterns take priority over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose